 See our car park locations in the Peak District page for more information.

 We provide car parks to help handle the numbers of visitors to the National Park and reduce congestion.
-Fees from our Pay & Display car parks are re-invested into the care and protection of landscapes local to that area.
+Fees from our Pay & Display car parks are re-invested into the care and protection of landscapes local to that area and visitor facilities the car parks serve.

-Please do not park on grass verges, by farm gates or other undesignated areas as this can reduce access for farm vehicles, the emergency services and damage protected habitats.
+Wherever you are in the National Park please do not park on grass verges, on either side of double-yellow lines, by farm gates or other undesignated areas as this can reduce access for farm vehicles, the emergency services and damage protected habitats.

 Charges apply between 9am and 6pm every day.